 The United States Patent and Trademark Office (USPTO) Public Search Facility (PSF) located in Alexandria, VA provides public access to patent and trademark information in a variety of formats including online, microfilm, and print.
 Trained staff are available to assist public users.

-State of the art computer workstations provide automated searching of patents issued from 1790 to the current week of issue using the patent examiner systems Web-based Examiner Search Tool, (WEST) and Examiner Automated Search Tool (EAST), the USPTO website, and other related applications.
+State of the art computer workstations provide automated searching of patents issued from 1790 to the current week of issue using the Examiner Automated Search Tool (EAST), the USPTO website, and other related applications.
 Full document text may be searched on U.S. patents issued since 1971 and OCR text from 1920 to 1970.
 U. S. patent images from 1790 to the present may be retrieved for viewing or printing.
-Some foreign patent documents may be searched using EAST and WEST.
+Some foreign patent documents may be searched using EAST.
 Official Gazettes, Annual Indexes (of Inventors), the U.S. Patents Quarterly (USPQ), the Manual of Classification and its subject matter index, and other search aids are available in various formats.

 Patent assignment records of transactions affecting the ownership of patents, and microfilmed deeds are also available.

-Online searching of pending, registered, and dead trademarks is available using the trademark examining automated search systems X-Search, Trademark Image Capture System (TICRS), the Trademark Reporting and Monitoring System (TRAM), and the Trademark Trial and Appeal Board VUE (TTABVUE).
+Online searching of pending, registered, and dead trademarks is available using the trademark examining automated search systems X-Search, Trademark Electronic Search System (TESS), Trademark Status and Document Retrieval (TSDR), Trademark Image Capture System (TICRS), the Trademark Reporting and Monitoring System (TRAM) and the Trademark Trial and Appeal Board VUE (TTABVUE).
 A complete trademark registration collection is available online.
-A collection of bound paper volumes in numerical order to July 12, 2018, is also available.
-Official Gazettes, trademark assignment records of transactions affecting trademark ownership and microfilmed deeds are also available.
+A collection of trademark registrations bound paper volumes in numerical order form the first registered trademark to ones registered on July 12, 2018, is also available.
+Official Gazettes, trademark assignment records and transactions affecting trademark ownership and microfilmed deeds are also available.

 Hours of operation